wqking/metapp/readme.md

   - Support multiple inheritance and hierarchy.
   - Support using in dynamic library (plugins).
   - Minimum usage on global stateful static data, be loose couple with global state as much as possible.
+  - Extendable.
+The core library is very slim with very few functions, most functions are implemented by `meta interface` which is very powerful and extendable.

 - **Flexible and easy to use**
   - Building meta data doesn't require preprocessor, macros, or any external tool.
 Only use native C++ code, no need macros.
   - Very easy to reflect templates.
   - Non-intrusive.
-You don't need to change your code for reflection.
+You don't need to modify your code for reflection.
   - Doesn't require C++ RTTI.
   - Use exceptions by default, but exceptions can be disabled.
   - No configuration, no policies, easy to use, while keeps powerful.